ARH2004/ARH2004/README.md

-# 👋 Hola, my name is Hush!
+# 👋 Hola, my name is Khush!

 ---